ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

-Setting Up Your Development Environment
+Setting up your development environment
 =======================================
 Before you can contribute to any PyAnsys project, you must set up your developer environment.